EmilzonJ/articles-api/README.md

 The report shows a list of all your files, along with the percentage of lines covered by tests in each file.
 It also shows a total coverage percentage at the top.

+# API Documentation
+The API documentation is in the 'docs' directory.
+Is a Postman collection that you can import to your Postman app.

+## Administration
+You can visit the admin panel at `http://localhost:3000/admin` and use the following credentials:
+- username: admin
+- password: admin